ifrommer/My-Web-Site-ifrommer.github.io-/_posts/2019-07-13Python3DPrintPolytope.md

 polyhedron( CubePoints, CubeFaces );
 ```

-In what follows, I outline the process of going from an LP's constraint inequalities to the .stl file for 3D printing via SolidPython and OpenSCAD.
+In what follows, I outline the process in Python, SolidPython and OpenSCAD of going from an LP's constraint inequalities to the .stl file of the resulting polyhedron to be 3D printed.
 The process ended up being more involved than I originally anticipated, certainly much more work than in *Mathematica*.
 There is likely a simpler Python/OpenSCAD pathway, maybe via convex hulls, which I started to look into.
 But the process I will describe contains some great opportunities for student assignments, and, it was fun!

 Assumptions here:
 1. 3-variable linear program (n=3)